East Bay ~

 What to Bring:

-Participants will please provide your own reliable vehicle for our car-caravan, your personal food and drink requirements (we will provide dinners and breakfasts, tiered meal plans available), appropriate clothing for both the valley and the mountain (including sun protection and a bathing suit), camping gear, covid masks and sanitizer as per usual, and any other medicines or supplies you'll need for the journey.
+Participants will please provide your own reliable vehicle for our car-caravan, your personal food and drink requirements (we will provide dinners and breakfasts, tiered meal plans available), appropriate clothing for both the valley and the mountain (including sun protection and a bathing suit), camping gear, covid masks and sanitizer if needed, and any other medicines or supplies you'll need for the journey.
 Participants are also asked to cover gasoline and park entrance fees.
 Camping fees are covered.
 A chargeable cellphone is certainly useful, though we will also have walkie talkies.
 Maps will be provided.

 The journey to follow our water sources takes all day, crosses over 100 miles, stopping every 30-60 minutes, so it's a trek.
 But we'll pace ourselves, and stop for bathroom, stretching, and gas station breaks as needed.
 We'll provide a list of suggested items to bring in our Watershed Witness Tour Welcome Packet, and we'll bring extra of everything else important, like drinking water, snacks, art and ritual tools, video and still photography (for those who want to share your experiences), maps, a solar charger, musical instruments, flotation devices, stories, nightlights, toilet paper, and towels.